Business hacks: 10 Lifehacks Applied to Business

 Business hack: There’s no need to spend a fortune on your company culture, but small benefits like free muesli bars work like a charm.

 How much are you willing to pay for 10 extra hours every week (this makes 520 extra hours per year)?
 Good news – it’s not as expensive as you thought.
-There are countless business software that help you automate parts of your workflow.
-For example you can make a program collect and analyse data for you.
+There is countless business software that helps you automate parts of your workflow.
+For example, you can make a program collect and analyze data for you.
 Or transcript all your phone calls into text so that you’ll save time when searching for information.
 You can automate every facet of your business and make everyone’s job more cost-effective and efficient.

 Read about 12 Productivity Tools that Save Time.

 Great leaders inspire action.
 No employee is willing to work hard for a grumpy and self-centered manager.
 Motivating your team begins with yourself.
 Be demanding, but prove you work hard yourself.
 Praise people for good work and constantly remind them how appreciated their help is.
 Another great way to motivate people is to present quarterly bonuses for those who deliver results on time and really shine out of the crowd.